 The bottom line is the choice purely depends on the type of water you want to use it in.

 Display and Screen Resolution

-Display of the unit is often overlooked and is considered as a non-important feature.
-However, it is not the case and it is every bit as important as GPS, transducers and other features.
+The display of the unit is often overlooked and is considered a non-important feature.
+However, it is not the case and it is every bit as important as GPS, transducers, and other features.
 The readings, fish arch, and GPS are ultimately displayed on the screen.
 If the screen is not readable it renders the unit useless.

 When you are fishing in the river under the sunlight, the readability of the screen reduces.
 However, modern technologies have solved this issue by inventing SolarMax technology.
 This technology enables you to see the unit from different angles even if it is under direct sunlight.